Anytime valid and asymptotically optimal inference driven by predictive recursion: Background

 Consider a collection $\model$ of candidate joint distributions for $X^\infty = (X_1, X_2, \ldots)$ on $\mathscr{A}$ and let $P=P^\infty$ denote a generic distribution in $\model$.
-Write $\model_0$ and $\model_1$, both subsets of $\model$, for the null and alternative hypotheses, respectively.
-Throughout, we use upper-case letters for distributions/probability measures and the corresponding lower-case letters for the associated density (with respect to some common dominating measure on $\XX$).
+Write $\model_0$, a subset of $\model$, for the null hypothesis.
+Throughout, we use upper-case letters for distributions/probability measures and the corresponding lower-case letters for the associated density (with respect to some common dominating measure).
 For example, if $P_0$ is a member of $\model_0$, then $p_0$ is its corresponding density.